2018 NHL Global Series

 Destination: London, England

 History was made in front of two sellout crowds at the O2 Arena, as NHL regular-season games were played in Europe for the first time.
-The Kings and Ducks traded 4-1 wins in the two games.
+In the first game, Sept.
+29, Kings forward Michael Cammalleri scored twice and Bernier made 26 saves in a 4-1 win.
+The next day, Perry had two goals and an assist as Anaheim split the series with a 4-1 victory.

 Toronto Maple Leafs